Cancer and Palliative Care

 However, some cancers do not form solid tumors.
 These include leukemia, most types of lymphoma and myeloma (cancer of the plasma cells in the bone marrow, the spongy tissue inside of bones).

 Cancer Symptoms and Treatment—How Palliative Care Can Help

-Palliative care specialists work in close partnership with your oncologist (cancer specialist).
+Palliative care specialists treat the symptoms and stress of illnesses such as cancer.
+They work in close partnership with your oncologist (cancer doctor).
 Any person, of any age, with any type or stage of cancer can benefit from palliative care—and the earlier, the better.

-Palliative care teams understand that both the disease itself—and the treatments for it—can cause suffering.
+Palliative care is provided by a team.
+They understand that both the disease—and the treatments for it—can cause suffering.
 Cancer symptoms might include pain, nausea, vomiting, fatigue, anxiety, depression, constipation, diarrhea, confusion or shortness of breath.
-The palliative care team not only specializes in relieving the symptoms of cancer, but they can also help with other situations, such as feeling overwhelmed by complicated medical information, or confusion and worry about making important treatment decisions.
+The palliative care team not only specializes in relieving the symptoms and stress of cancer, but they can also help with other situations, such as feeling overwhelmed by complicated medical information, or confusion and worry about making important treatment decisions.

 How to Get Palliative Care

 If you or a loved one needs palliative care, ask your doctor for a referral.

 To find additional emotional and practical support for your cancer, visit CancerCare.